Required Application Materials

-For students applying to a master’s program in education, the bachelor’s level teaching certificate must be in the same area as the chosen area in the master’s program except the programs listed below.
-In these programs applicants must possess a clear and renewable certificate in some area of education.
+For students applying to an educational specialist program, the master’s level teaching certificate must be in the same area as the chosen area in the educational specialist program: Teacher Leader applicants must possess a master’s level clear and renewable teaching certificate in some area of education.

 Any candidate applying for admission to a state-approved teacher education program shall be required to be fingerprinted for a criminal history background check through the Alabama State Department of Education to the Alabama Bureau of Investigation (ABI) and the Federal Bureau of Investigation (FBI).
 Applicants should contact Cogent Systems at www.cogentid.com/alabama for directions in completing this process.

 - Professional resume required for the following :